 Long after the event that caused my extensive scarring, I still struggled with PTSD.
 Often waking up in the middle of the night after dreaming about it.
 I was reliving the event over and over again during the day.
 There were days when I felt immense regret.
 Where I would give anything to go back in time and do things differently.

-I would dream that during the most difficult period in my life I would have just packed up my bags and left.
-Travel somewhere and away from the people who were bad for me.
+I would dream that during the most difficult period in my life, I would have just packed up my bags and left.
+Travelling somewhere and away from the people who were bad for me.

 The reality is that we can never go back, what is done is done, and we have to move forward.
 This was easier said than done.